olgatsiouri1996/df2fasta/README.md

 # df2fasta
  R Function that Converts Dataframe to FASTA
 # Usage
-1. Add the function from `df2fasta.R` to your R script
+1. Add the function from `df2fasta.R` to your R script and run it
 2. Run the function as follows:
 ```R
 df2fasta(df=dat,file_name="out.fasta",line_width = 60)